Seijaku no Shugo

 When the three guardians appear together, the visual structure shifts from individual identity to collective balance.

 Contrast becomes functional.
-Differences in height, silhouette, and color create rhythm within the frame and prevent visual flatness.
+Differences create rhythm within the frame and prevent visual flatness.
 The group composition introduces direction and movement, allowing the eye to travel naturally across the scene.

 Their interaction defines hierarchy without needing emphasis.
 Placement, spacing, and orientation determine focus in a subtle and controlled way.